A Note from the Founder

 Welcome to the Museum of Undertold Texas History!

 It was only a few years ago that I began to study Texas African American history.
-It started as a plan to supplement the lessons my kids were getting in school.
+It started as a plan to supplement my kids' lessons in school.

 I discovered so much information that I became eager to share it with everyone I knew.
 My targets most often responded with,